nuvoleweb/config_filter/README.md

 config filter from a php library, all you have to do is implement the `\Drupal\config_filter\ConfigFilterManagerInterface` and add it to the service container with a `config.filter` tag.
+Services with higher priority will have their filters added first.